×

 We asked people if there is a lot of crime.
 They answered:

 "Braga, generally enjoys a low crime rate.
 It is considered one of the safest cities in the country.
 Most of the crimes reported are minor offenses such as petty theft or pickpocketing, particularly in crowded tourist areas.
 Violent crime is relatively rare, and the city's residents and visitors generally feel safe at all times of the day.
 The local police force is efficient and responsive, contributing to the overall sense of security in the city.
-However, like any other city, it is always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," explained one expat living in Braga, Portugal.
+However, like any other city, it is always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," remarked one expat living in Braga, Portugal.

 Is there a lot of diversity?
 Are people in Braga accepting of differences?

 "Braga, is a city that is rich in history and culture, and while it may not be as diverse as some larger, more cosmopolitan cities, it does have a certain level of diversity.
 The city is home to a number of different nationalities, largely due to the presence of the University of Minho, which attracts students from around the world.
 As for acceptance of differences, Portuguese people, including those in Braga, are generally known for their hospitality and openness towards others.
 The city has a friendly and welcoming atmosphere, and people are generally accepting of different cultures and lifestyles.
 However, like any place, individual experiences may vary.
 It's also worth noting that Braga, as a city with deep Catholic roots, has a strong religious identity.
 This doesn't necessarily mean intolerance, but it's an aspect of the city's culture that might be more prominent compared to other places.
 In recent years, Braga has been making efforts to become more inclusive and diverse, hosting various cultural events and festivals that celebrate different cultures and traditions.
-This is part of a broader trend in Portugal, which has been increasingly embracing multiculturalism and diversity," explained one expat living in Braga, Portugal.
+This is part of a broader trend in Portugal, which has been increasingly embracing multiculturalism and diversity," remarked one expat living in Braga, Portugal.

 What are the schools in Braga like?